Vicg853/obsidian-md-storage/Langs&Runtimes/Rust/Ownership/Ownership.md

 	let z = y.clone();
 	```

-	Notice that this only occurs with Strings.
+	Note that this only occurs with Strings.
 For integers, th Rust will copy its value by default, instead of being moved.

 - String Moves for functions
 	The previous behaviour is similar on functions: when passing a String as an argument to a functions, its ownership will be handed over to the function.
 The same thing happens on the opposite direction: when returning a value at a function and appending this function's result to a variable, it will obtain the return's ownership.